hasura/supergraph-io/README.md

 ### Supergraph API schema

+#### Standardization

+A supergraph API schema should create standardized conventions on the following:
+- Queryable models vs Commands
+  - Models are collections of data that can be queried in standardized ways
+  - Commands are methods that map to particular pieces of business logic that might return references to other commands or models
+- Standardized conventions on queryable model: While each model might only expose some ways of querying it, the syntax and conventions for standard query operations should be standardized
+  - Joins
+  - Filtering
+  - Pagination
+  - Sorting
+  - Aggregations

+#### Composability

 The supergraph API is typically a GraphQL / JSON API.
 There are varying degrees of composability an API can offer, as listed out in the following table:

 | Composability Attribute | Capability | Description |